 HV$ senior staff are respected and warmly welcomed everywhere in the helicopter and aviation finance industries.
 They have published over 50 seminars, webinars and articles.
 These offerings have been presented to respected organizations and publications such as the National Aircraft Finance Association (NAFA), Equipment Leasing and Finance Association (ELFA), Helicopter Association International, Helitech International, American Society of Appraisers, IMN Structured Finance, AIRTEC and Corporate Jet Investor; feature articles published in Rotor Magazine, Rotor & Wing, M&TS Journal, Rotorcraft Pro, Helicopter Annual, Vertical, Valuation Strategies Journal, Aviation Business Daily, AIN Convention News, Monitor, Top Flight Magazine, and more.
 HV$’ appraisals uphold the highest industry standards, from the minimum requirement of the Uniform Standards of Professional Appraisal Practice and International Valuation Standards, to the Principles and Ethics of the American Society of Appraisers.
 We are regularly engaged in globally in legal opinions of value because of our recognized expertise, experience, and reputation.

 The wealth of current and historical resale pricing and technical information in HeliValue$’ hands is simply the best in the industry.
-With over three decades in business, over 90 years of cumulative staff helicopter valuation experience, and over 2,500 helicopter valuations per year, HeliValue$ thoroughly understands the world’s helicopter values.
+With over four decades in business, over 90 years of cumulative staff helicopter valuation experience, and over 2,500 helicopter valuations per year, HeliValue$ thoroughly understands the world’s helicopter values.